 Be careful, though, as you will need to adjust this amount based on unique factors affecting your own individual dog, including the likes of their metabolism, activity levels and many other things.
-For example, dogs always running around and playing outside will need more to eat than dogs that prefers to laze around.
+For example, dogs always running around and playing outside will need more to eat than dogs that prefer to laze around.

 4. They Are Generally a Quiet Breed

 Generally speaking, the majority of cockapoos are not especially big on barking.
-While it is likely they will bark to alert you, someone is coming to your home, they will be more likely to scuttle off and hide once they are close.
+While it is likely they will bark to alert you someone is coming to your home, they will be more likely to scuttle off and hide once they are close.

-Cockapoos are a louder breed when they have been left alone for a considerable amount of time.
+Cockapoos are a louder breed when they have been left alone for a considerable time.
 Many people recommend crate training for cockapoos, but as they are more likely to complain, it can be a little aggravating.

 5. They Are A Very Accepting Breed